 So how should whisky be priced?
 Let’s talk about a number of factors that I think merit a price raise.

-The higher the percentage of alcohol, the less the spirit was diluted with water.
+ABV The higher the percentage of alcohol, the less the spirit was diluted with water.
 A higher ABV means a higher price.

-Chill filtration is a process that is used on many whiskies to remove certain fatty acids and other "residue", mostly to prevent the whisky from appearing cloudy.
+Absense of chill filtering Chill filtration is a process that is used on many whiskies to remove certain fatty acids and other residue, mostly to prevent the whisky from appearing cloudy.
 However, this also affects the taste in a negative sense, so a non-chill filtered whisky is worth more in my opinion.

-This one’s easy: the bigger the bottle, the more it should cost.
+Bottle size This one’s easy: the bigger the bottle, the more it should cost.
 A 1 liter bottle should cost more than a standard size (0.7 liter) bottle.
 On occasion I will buy a 0.2L bottle to try something out (these aren’t that common though), and I also buy samples (0.06L) from time to time.
 But 0.5 liter bottles can go die in a fire as far as I’m concerned.

-As you can see I’m quite specific in how much I’m willing to spend on a bottle of whisky.
+In conclusion As you can see I’m quite specific in how much I’m willing to spend on a bottle of whisky.
 The more expensive a bottle, the more it needs to have going for it for me to be interested.